retiman/homekeeper/README.md

 Add additional directories to the configuration file to have other dotfiles take precendence.
 Any ignored files won't be symlinked (by default the `.git` directory is ignored).

 Run `homekeeper keep` to refresh the symlinks if you add new files, or `homekeeper unkeep` to reverse this process.

+## Contributing

+To release:

+1. Bump the version in `VERSION`.
+1. Run `make tag` to tag the release.
+1. Run `git push origin --tags` to push the tags and trigger the `release` workflow.